 As a residential college, Carleton requires all students to live in College-operated residences and participate in the College dining plan for all four years.
 Exceptions are made for those who are married, have children, or have been granted Northfield Option.
-Exemption from the College dining plan exists in several College-owned houses.
-Exemption from the College residency requirement is granted only through approval for the Northfield Option program.
+Exemption from the College dining plan exists in several College-owned houses or with permission by the Office of Residential Life (mainly for documented medical reasons).
 Students who live in College housing are making a commitment to abide by College policies as outlined in the Student Handbook.

 The General Housing and Residential Living Policies are the guidelines for all students who reside in College-owned housing.
 We encourage you to speak with the Residential Life staff in the buildings or the Residential Life office staff if you wish clarification on any of the policies.

 The room selection process is guided by several principles.
 Students will decide what room they select on the basis of their seniority at Carleton College.
 As a result, members of the class of 2014 and their roommates will select their room before members of the class of 2015 and so on.
 The seniority and lottery process provide upper class students the opportunity to select rooms ahead of underclass students.
 We also remain committed to coeducational residence halls which promote better understanding of gender issues and a collegiate atmosphere.
 Finally, we are committed to offering special living environments to those who seek them.
 As a result, we will continue to offer substance-free and quiet areas.
 All residence halls and houses are smoke-free.